 8. Based on operator configuration and if the network supports the GIBA procedure over Gm as defined in TS 24.229 [10], the P-CSCF responds with a 420 response with sec-agree value listed in the unsupported header field.
 Otherwise it rejects the IMS registration request with SIP 403 (Forbidden) as defined in TS 24.229 [10].
 If the network supports anonymous IMS emergency sessions, P-CSCF adds an indication whether it supports anonymous IMS emergency sessions to the 403 or 420 response.

 Steps 9-12 apply in case the P-CSCF has responded with a 420 response in step 8 and if the UE supports fallback to GIBA as part of emergency IMS registration.
+A requirement for Steps 9-12 to be supported is: All PGWs supporting emergency PDN connection for inbound roamers with S8HR roaming agreement shall implement measures to prevent source IP address spoofing as specified in Annex T.6 of TS 33.203 [x]:

+Specifically, a UE attached to the PGW shall not be able to successfully transmit an IP packet with a source IP address (or the prefix in the case of IPv6 stateless autoconfiguration) that is different to the one assigned by the PGW during PDN Connectivity Setup.
+If IP address spoofing is detected the PGW shall drop the packet.
+It shall be possible for the PGW to log the event in its security log against the subscriber information (IMSI/MSISDN), e.g. based on operator configuration.

 9. UE according to TS 24.229 [10], performs a new initial registration by sending a SIP REGISTER (UserID-2, IMEI) message and without inclusion of the Authorization header field.
 UserID-2 is an IMPI derived from IMSI.
 P-CSCF may verify the IMSI/IMEI provided by the PCRF in step 7b against the IMSI/IMEI derived from the IMPI provided by the UE, prior to accepting the SIP REGISTER message.